LaunchCodeEducation/helloworld/_sources/02_Data/values_and_data_types.rst

     print(42, 17, 56, 34, 11, 4.35, 32)
     print(3.4, "hello", 45)

 Remember not to put commas or spaces in your integers, no matter how big they are.
-Also revisit what we said in the previous chapter: formal languages are strict, the notation is concise, and even the smallest change might mean something quite different from what you intended.
+Also recall what we pointed out in the previous chapter: programming languages of strict syntax rules, and even the smallest change might mean something quite different from what you intended.

 **Check your understanding**